milestonesys/MIP-AIBridge-samples/apps/golang/connectivitysample/README.md

 - Check the [Confirm the installation was successful](#confirm-the-installation-was-successful) section to validate your app was run successfully.

-#### Install the app based on helm chart
+#### Install the app based on Helm chart

-If you are using Kubernetes and helm chart to configure your Milestone AI Bridge, you must also use helm chart to configure your IVA apps.
+If you are using Kubernetes and Helm chart to configure your Milestone AI Bridge, you must also use Helm chart to configure your IVA apps.

 When you have all the requirements listed at the [How to install](#how-to-install) section, you can deploy the sample IVA app on your cluster by following the guide located in the `helm` folder [README](helm/README.md).

+In case you don't want to clone this repository, you can always pull the Helm chart from [AWS ECR](https://gallery.ecr.aws/milestonesys/aibridge/apps/connectivitysample), following [this guide](helm/README.md#pulling-helm-charts-from-aws-ecr).

 When you are finished, check the [Confirm the installation was successful](#confirm-the-installation-was-successful) section to validate your app was run successfully.